This Is Gospel

 "This Is Gospel" is a song by American rock band Panic! at the Disco.
 It was released as the second single from their fourth studio album, Too Weird to Live, Too Rare to Die!, on August 12, 2013.
-A music video for the song, directed by Daniel Cloud Campos, was also released on the same day.
+A music video for the song, directed by Daniel "Cloud" Campos, was also released on the same day.
 It peaked at number 87 on the Billboard Hot 100 singles chart.

 Music video

 The music video for "This Is Gospel" was released on August 12, 2013, coinciding with the song's single release, through Fueled by Ramen's YouTube channel.
 It was directed by Daniel "Cloud" Campos.
-As of October 2021,the video has over 211 million views on YouTube.